octobercms/docs/plugin-creation.md

 #### Initialization methods

-Plugin information files can contain two methods: `boot` and `register`.
+Plugin registration files can contain two methods: `boot` and `register`.
 With these methods you can do anything you like, like register routes or attach to events.

 The `register` method is called immediately when the plugin is registered.
 The `boot` method is called right before a request is routed.
 So if your actions rely on another plugin, you should use the boot method.